 Redfin-Agent Pay More than Double that of the Industry

 To get the best sense for what Redfin agents earn once they’ve completed training and are up to speed, we looked at agents who worked at least nine months out of the 2017 calendar year.
 For this group, the median annualized pay was $90,166.
-This includes salary, bonuses, and stock-based compensation.
+This includes an agent’s salary, bonuses, and stock-based compensation.
 More than 40 percent of these Redfin agents earned Redfin stock.
 These figures do not include the value of benefits, which are covered later.

 In 2017, traditional real estate agents earned a median net take-home pay of $43,625 based on a Redfin analysis.
 Our analysis included only agents who closed between three and 150 deals in the same markets as Redfin.
 To see details of how Redfin and non-Redfin agent pay was calculated, refer to the methodology at the end of this report.